Vienna Tourism (Austria)

 Vienna City Hall

 As remarked, the height of the tower is a whopping 97.9 m, and no way denying the fact that it is a symbol of Vienna.
-Vienna city hall is the official residence of the mayor and is the destination where the municipal and local government meet.
-It is estimated that this building was built between the years 1872 to 1883 and i...
+Vienna city hall is the official residence of the mayor and is the destination where the municipal and local government meeting.
+It is estimated that this building was built between the years 1872 to 1883 an...

 - Historical Sites

 Things To Do In Vienna

 Your list of the best things to do, compiled on the basis of actual traveler experiencesView All